Darren Moore

 Moore coached the youth teams at West Bromwich Albion and was installed as caretaker manager in April 2018.
 The club went on to be relegated, though he was named as Premier League Manager of the Month and given the job permanently.
 He was sacked in March 2019, with the club in the Championship play-off places.
 He returned to management with Doncaster Rovers in July 2019 and left the club in the League One play-off places in March 2021 after being hired as the new manager of Sheffield Wednesday.
 He failed to prevent the club from being relegated from the Championship.
 Though Wednesday were beaten in the 2022 play-off semi-finals, they won the 2023 play-off final after accumulating 96 points in the regular season and overturning a four-goal deficit in the play-off semi-finals.
 He left the club by mutual consent in June 2023 and took charge at Huddersfield Town in September 2023.
 He was sacked four months later and appointed Port Vale manager in February 2024.
 Port Vale were relegated from League One at the end of the 2023–24 season, though secured an immediate promotion out of League Two at the end of the 2024–25 campaign.
+He departed with the club bottom of League One in December 2025 and was appointed England U20 head coach in September 2026.
 He has performed extensive charity work for the Professional Footballers' Association, Show Racism the Red Card, and the Free Methodist Church.